Frequently Asked Questions

 1. Initial Visit

-The initial visit is usually 90 minutes long.
+The initial visit is scheduled for 90 minutes.
 It includes a detailed history and exam to determine what is going on and how Dr. Pulley can help you.
 A light treatment will be performed on the first visit to see how you respond to acupuncture, if you consent to care.

 Please arrive 15 minutes early to fill out the initial paperwork and bring a complete list of your current medications or download it beforehand to bring in with you.